 This is true because the garlic bulb continues to draw energy and minerals for maturation from the leaves.
 Additionally, keeping the leaves attached to the garlic bulb can deter fungus and other degenerative contaminants collected from the soil.

 Different Garlic Varieties and Their Harvest Times

-Do not be in a rush to harvest your garlic as you may experience a gap of 6 to 8 weeks in the ideal harvesting time in different types of garlic.
+Do not be in a rush to harvest your garlic as you may experience a gap of 6 to 8 weeks in the ideal harvesting time for different types of garlic.

 Based on the garlic variant, here are some harvesting times you may refer to.

-- Asiatic and Turban garlic are usually the earliest maturing garlic and can be harvested as early as May to June.
+- Asiatic and Turban garlic is usually the earliest maturing garlic and can be harvested as early as May to June.

-- Artichoke, Rocambole, and Creole garlic are harvested in June to July.
+- Artichoke, Rocambole, and Creole garlic are harvested from June to July.

 - Purple Stripe and Marbled Purple Stripe are July harvests.

-- Porcelain and Silverskin garlic which are more popular are harvested between July and August
+- Porcelain and Silverskin garlic which is more popular is harvested between July and August

-Conditions that may affect time when you should harvest your garlic include:
+Conditions that may affect the time when you should gather your garlic include: